jinroh/kadoh/report/report.md

 We developed and tested our own version of the deferred pattern based on the EventEmitter class.
 We took inspiration from the [CommonJS] [Promises/A] recommendation and the [when.js] implementation of these recommendations.
 However, our implementation is not strictly compliant since we have chosen not to support chainability by default, even if this functionality can be used, for performance reasons.

-To help us managing parallels asynchronous requests, we implemented some helpers for the batch processing of deferreds.
+To help us manage parallels asynchronous requests, we implemented some helpers for the batch processing of deferreds.
 All these functions return a new promise object and take a batch of deferred objects as an argument :

   - `whenAll` resolves only when all given deferreds are resolved
   - `whenSome` resolves as soon as a specified amount of the given deferreds has resolved